-7.5 Local Lead Flood Authority (LLFA) advise that they have no further comments to make above those made on the outline application.
+- 7.5 Local Lead Flood Authority (LLFA) advise that they have no further comments to make above those made on the outline application.
 For clarity they had no objections at outline stage but required a condition be imposed requiring the submission of a final sustainable drainage scheme.
 This became condition 9 of the outline approval.
-The LLFA are satisfied with what has been submitted and have confirmed that condition 9 can be discharged under discharge of condition application 07/2021/01040/DIS.

-7.6 Environment Agency have no objection to the development.
-However, the proposals have changed substantially since the outline planning approval was granted.
-To reflect the change in approach, the proposed development will only be acceptable if new planning conditions are imposed in respect of the submission of a detailed scheme for the de-culverting and diversion of Watercourse 1 (M6 to Stansfield Lane); and for the submission of a hydraulic model which reflects the proposed development and de-culverting scheme on site which includes a blockage scenario for the new section of culvert during the 1% AEP plus climate change allowance flood event.
-The requested conditions are:
+The LLFA are satisfied with what has been submitted and have confirmed that condition 9 can be discharged under discharge of condition application 07/2021/01040/DIS. - 7.6 Environment Agency have no objection to the development but comment that the proposals have changed substantially since the outline planning approval was granted.
+To reflect the change in approach, the EA advise new planning conditions should be imposed in respect of the submission of a detailed scheme for the de-culverting and diversion of Watercourse 1 (M6 to Stansfield Lane); and for the submission of a hydraulic model which reflects the proposed development and de-culverting scheme on site which includes a blockage scenario for the new section of culvert during the 1% AEP plus climate change allowance flood event.